danielcregg/aws-cli-lamp-script/README.md

 bash <(curl -sL tinyurl.com/awsLamp)
 ```

-This script should take about 3 minutes to complete.
+If you run the script above with no flags it creates a clean Ubuntu instance.
+If you add the flags below it installs the associated software.
+This script should take about 3 minutes to complete if all software is installed.

-Optional flags: -lamp -sftp -vscode -db -wp -mt

 ## Installation Options